Andrewpk/Microsoft--SQL-Server--ODBC-Driver-1.0-for-Linux-Fixed-Install-Scripts/README.md

 your audience.

 These are just some adjusted scripts to work on Debian/Ubuntu servers.
-These are tested working on Ubuntu 12.04 LTS - and they're supposed to work out of the box on Red Hat Enterprise Linux 6 though I do not have access to an actual Red Hat Enterprise Linux 6 system so I've not 100% tested their stated functionality.
+These are tested working on Ubuntu 12.04 and 14.04 LTS - and they're supposed to work out of the box on Red Hat Enterprise Linux 6 though I do not have access to an actual Red Hat Enterprise Linux 6 system so I've not 100% tested their stated functionality.
 Running on